|

 interested in until you develop a "feel" for it.
 Until you experience

 "being" in it and "becoming" it you don't really understand it.
-For example,
+For

-until you've got a grasp on it.
-You must become a Bersilat man in order to
+and the receiving, until you've got a grasp on it.
+You must become a

-truly understand Bersilat techniques, attitudes, training methods, etc...
+Bersilat man in order to truly understand Bersilat techniques, attitudes,

-Once you have "absorbed "; that experience and knowledge gained is yours,
+training methods, etc...
+Once you have "absorbed "; that experience and

-not just something you've parroted from another style.
-Only now can you
+knowledge gained is yours, not just something you've parroted from another

-start throwing away what doesn't suit you personally, so you can reject what
+personally, so you can reject what is useless.

 2. Reject what is useless: